by: Thomas Young

 - Set criteria and targets for action items.

-- Be prepared to answer questions about web marketing data in each meeting.
+- Be prepared to answer questions about strategic digital marketing data in each meeting.

 - Leave each meeting with a clear action plan to improve digital marketing results.